pavelhromada/OpenVirtualKeyboard/README.md

 Because this keyboard is implemented as in-process type of keyboard and is loaded as plugin when application is about to start, it may slightly affect loading time of the application.
 You have an option to tweak the behaviour based on your requirements.
-By default (immediateLoading not set), keyboard component is loaded when first time requested by application (input field focused).
+By default (`immediateLoading` not set), keyboard component is loaded when first time requested by application (input field focused).
 Loading of keyboard component means loading of all QMLs which defines keyboard UI and all the layouts.
 So in this case, when input field is focused for the first time, there may be a short time visible until keyboard is loaded and displayed.

-On the other hand, when immediateLoading is set, start time of application may be affected little bit, but keyboard is then displayed instantly when requested by application, even when it is displaying for the first time.
+On the other hand, when `immediateLoading` is set, start time of application may be affected little bit, but keyboard is then displayed instantly when requested by application, even when it is displaying for the first time.

+### `noContentScrolling`

+> **Note:** This has effect only when `ownWindow` is not defined.

+When keyboard by its height overlaps focused text input, contentItem of the window is scrolled so that the text input is still visible.
+This automatic scrolling can be disabled by setting `noContentScrolling` into list of additional parameters set to QT_IM_MODULE environment variable.

 ## Direct usage of Keyboard component in your app window